 Associate of Computer Science: Degree Overview

-Find out about the requirements and curriculum of an associate's degree in computer science.
+Find out about the requirements and curriculum of an associate's degree program in computer science.
 See statistics on projected employment growth, salaries and career options for graduates in this field.

-Associate's degree programs in computer science combine theory and practice to teach students computer usage, programming and maintenance.
-Graduates of these programs usually earn an Associate of Science or an Associate of Applied Science degree, and may choose to work immediately after graduating or to transfer to a 4-year college to pursue a bachelor's degree.
+Associate's degree programs in computer science combine theory and practice to teach students about computer usage, programming and maintenance.
+Graduates of these programs usually earn an Associate of Science or an Associate of Applied Science degree, and they may choose to work immediately after graduating or to transfer to a 4-year college to pursue a bachelor's degree.
 Some schools offer 2+2 programs for students wishing to continue their studies, and some offer online degree options.
-A high school diploma or equivalent is usually required for admission.
+A high school diploma or the equivalent is usually required for admission.

 A computer science program can offer students opportunities to work in computer labs to gain hands-on experience learning about computer science.
 Additionally, students may participate in internships with local businesses where they put their classroom knowledge to use in real-world situations.
 Some courses may be offered through distance learning.
 Course topics may include:

 - Data Structures and algorithms

 Computer science is a field that offers many career options to graduates.
 An associate degree program in computer science could prepare students for careers various related positions, such as:

 The U.S. Bureau of Labor Statistics (BLS) reports that employment growth for computer programmers is expected to be 8% over the 2012-2022 decade (www.bls.gov), while computer support specialists could see job opportunities grow by 17% over the same period.
 The median annual salary for computer programmers as of May 2012 was $74,280, and computer support specialists earned a median of $47,660, according to the BLS.

 Continuing Education Information